AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/Editor.md

 [`TextNode`](TextNode.md)

 a text node with default styles.
-The text content is initially empty, so the text node will be invisible until its `text` property is set.
+The text content is initially empty, so the text node will be invisible until its `fullContent` property's `text` is set.
 Creates point text, so the node's width will automatically adjust to accommodate whatever text is set.

 ---